openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

    | volumes_attached                    |                                                                 |
    +-------------------------------------+-----------------------------------------------------------------+

 We then run the following command using the ``OS-EXT-SRV-ATTR:instance_name`` retrieved above.

 .. code-block:: console

    $ virsh dumpxml instance-00000003 | grep -1 "total_bytes_sec\|total_iops_sec"

-The output of the command contains the xml below.
+The output of the command contains the XML below.
 It is found between the ``<disk>`` start and end tag.

 .. code-block:: xml